fleeforezz/Obsidian/Jso_document/01 - HomeLab/Categories/OS & System control/Proxmox/Config Proxmox.md

 postfix reload
 ```

+# Basic Promox config
-# Change the VM and CT name
+## Change the VM and CT name

 Shutdown the VM or CT first